Main page content

 The Elections Act was amended in 2020 to introduce a fixed election date.
 The next territorial election must occur on or before Monday, November 3, 2025.
 An election could be called earlier.

-Why doesn't my address doesn't show up?
+Why doesn't my address show up?

 The Yukon has seen significant growth over the last few years.
 Although we do our best to update street names, some can be missing.
 You can manually enter your address when you complete your registration.
-You will need to upload a copy of your identification with your application.

 We update the register several times a year using information from: